hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-allsense.md

 - To reset the behaviour exchange the last byte with `01` instead of `00`:
   - `06 06 0B 03 20 00 00 FF 01`
   - `06 06 0B 05 78 FF 00 00 01`

+See the [payload description ](https://github.com/hslu-ige-laes/lora-devices-ttn/raw/master/docs/sensors/avelon-wisely-payload.pdf) to change the LED colors and thresholds.

 ---